New Zealand Taxpayers' Union

+and is often regarded as a right-wing pressure group.

+Leadership

+The New Zealand Taxpayers' Union was founded on 30 October 2013.
 The group was first chaired for four years by John Bishop, a former Television New Zealand political editor, and father of National Party list MP Chris Bishop.
 He was succeeded by Barrie Saunders, who held the chair for three years from 2017 to 2021.
 Ashley Church, a director of the Israel Institute of New Zealand and a former CEO of the Property Institute of New Zealand, was invited onto the Board in 2020 and became its chairperson in 2021, but stepped down after five months.

 The group's co-founder and Executive Director is Wellington lawyer Jordan Williams.
 Williams is known for fronting the 'Vote for Change' campaign during the 2011 referendum on New Zealand's voting system.
 Williams previously worked at the law firm of former ACT MP Stephen Franks.
 Williams was involved in a series of lawsuits over defamation with the then leader of the Conservative Party of New Zealand Colin Craig.
 In 2019 Williams apologised to Craig for defamation and Williams dropped his counter-suit.

-David Farrar co-founded the group and sits on its board of directors.
-Farrar continued to be heavily involved in the Fifth National Government's campaign activities, as its pollster and was described by Prime Minister John Key as "the best pollster in New Zealand" during his victory speech on election night 2011.
-Farrar describes himself as "very pro economic liberalism", and has stated that the Taxpayers' Union is not "anti left or right" and "I suspect we will somewhat annoy whoever is in government at the time".
+David Farrar co-founded the group and was a board member for ten years, resigning in July 2023.
+Farrar describes himself as "very pro economic liberalism", and has stated that the Taxpayers' Union is not "anti-left or right", and "I suspect we will somewhat annoy whoever is in government at the time".